 Rochester man arrested for trying to stab another man

 Jul.
-13—A 42-year-old Rochester man was not injured after another man allegedly tried to attack him with a knife Monday night.
+14—A 42-year-old Rochester man was not injured after another man allegedly tried to attack him with a knife Monday night.

-The 48-year-old alleged assailant, identified by Rochester police as Ruben Barraza-Diaz, was arrested on suspicion of second-degree assault and terroristic threats.
-He had not been formally charged in Olmsted County District Court as of 9 a.m.
-Tuesday.
+The 48-year-old alleged assailant, identified by Rochester police as Ruben Barraza-Diaz, made his first appearance in Olmsted County District Court on Tuesday morning on charges of second-degree assault with a dangerous weapon and terroristic threats.
+Both are felonies.
+Judge Kathy Wallace set conditional bail at $20,000 and unconditional bail at $75,000.
+Barraza-Diaz's next court appearance is scheduled for July 27.

 Rochester police were called to Parkside Mobile Home Park, 2315 Park Lane SE, for a report of an attempted assault.
 A 42-year-old man told police someone knocked on his door about 8:30 p.m.
-When he answered the door, Barraza-Diaz on the other side and wanted to fight the man over allegations of infidelity, according to Rochester police Capt.
-Casey Moilanen.
+When he answered the door, Barraza-Diaz was on the other side, wanting to fight the man over allegations of infidelity involving Barraza-Diaz's wife, according to court documents.

 Barraza-Diaz left the mobile home park in his truck.
 He is being held at the Olmsted County Adult Detention Center.